 our Google Group web site

-and click on Apply for Membership (not "Contact the owner").
+and click on Apply for Membership.
 Since your gmail address

 may not tell the instructor who you really are, you MUST provide your

 USC login ID (your account name on nunki.usc.edu) or your